Pan Seared Scallops

 Recipe Testers’ Reviews

-Loved, loved, loved this scallop recipe—so much so that I wanted more after eating them for dinner, woke up thinking about them and decided that they would be dinner that next night, too.
+Loved, loved, loved this scallop recipe—so much so that I wanted more after eating them for dinner.
+I woke up the next day thinking about them and decided that they’d be dinner that next night, too.
 We even scrapped plans to go out to dinner in order to eat these again.
 And you know how sometimes when you have something again, it doesn’t live up to what you experienced the first time?
 Didn’t happen here.

 I should have prefaced this by saying that I like scallops that are allowed to shine on their own.
 These do just that.
 I also believe in using a cast-iron skillet to sear mine.
 I just couldn’t use a non-stick skillet.